 Operating revenues are received for student tuition and fees, grants and contracts, auxiliary services, and miscellaneous revenue.
-Operating revenues of \$192.5 million in FY 2017 represents a \$2.9 million increase from FY 2016.
+Operating revenues of \$192.9 million in FY 2018 represents a \$0.4 million increase from FY 2017.
 This increase is primarily the result of:

-- Tuition and fee revenue, net of scholarship allowances, increased \$1.7 million.
-Tuition for full-time undergraduate students increased \$170 per semester for resident students, \$299 per semester for metro students and \$390 per semester for nonresident students.
-Tuition for full-time graduate students increased \$176 per semester for resident students, \$319 per semester for metro students and \$426 per semester for nonresident students. - Grant and contract revenue changed very little in total but there were some changes within the various sources.
-These changes include a \$0.3 million increase in Federal, and a \$0.9 million increase in State, offset by a \$1.2 million decrease in local and private grants and contracts.
-The Federal changes are primarily related to grant and contract activity at MURC.
-State grant and contract revenue increased \$0.8 million for the University and \$0.1 million for MURC net of eliminations with the University.
-Local and private grants and contracts decreased \$0.8 million for the University and decreased \$0.4 million for MURC.
+- Tuition and fee revenue, net of scholarship allowances, increased \$3.7 million.
+Tuition for full-time undergraduate students increased \$322 per semester for resident students, \$440 per semester for metro students and \$737 per semester for nonresident students.
+Tuition for full-time graduate students increased \$334 per semester for resident students, \$469 per semester for metro students and \$806 per semester for nonresident students. - Grant and contract revenue decreased \$0.8 million, including a \$0.4 million increase for the University and a \$1.2 million decrease for MURC.
+The MURC decrease was primarily in nongovernmental grants and contracts. - Other operating revenue decreased \$0.2 million primarily due to changes at MURC. - Auxiliary enterprise revenue decreased \$2.3 million, including a \$0.7 million increase in Athletic revenues, a \$1.3 million decrease in Housing revenues, and a \$1.7 million decrease in revenues from auxiliary fees, Student Center, Parking, Bookstore and the scholarship allowance allocated to auxiliaries.